Halloween is ‘gay Christmas’ for many in the LGBTQ community. This year, it has been canceled.

 David Perruzza, the owner of the gay bar Pitchers and the lesbian bar A League of Her Own in Adams Morgan, said he would usually start off the month of October decking out the two bars with skeletons; last year, he hired an artist to create a massive clown.
 His bartenders would give out free drink tickets to the patrons with the best Halloween costumes.
 “It’s gay Christmas,” Perruzza said.

-But this year, Perruzza is barely staying afloat, and can’t afford to buy Halloween decorations for the bars.
+But this year, Perruzza can’t afford to buy Halloween decorations for the bars.
 And he’s prohibited from hiring drag queens to perform in the venues because of D.C.'s ban on live performances in most restaurants and bars, and a requirement that all music remain at a conversational level.

 For generations, Halloween has been closely intertwined with queer culture, historians say.
 Long before Pride parades were embraced by mainstream society, Halloween was the time of year when those in the LGBTQ community could freely express themselves with less fear of harassment.
 In the 1960s, in places such as New York and San Francisco, the gay community threw large parties and street parades.